Graphic Novels and Comic Book Art

 - Sketching story panels

-You will leave the course with a finished page strip of comic book art, together with a full set of handouts on all topics discussed.
-This will provide a firm foundation for application to further illustration courses, self-publishing your own web comic or developing a portfolio for work in related industries such as video games.
+Students will gain a grounding scene composition, page design and character creation for comic books.
+Students will leave the course with a finished page strip of comic book art, together with a full set of handouts on all topics discussed.
+This will provide a firm foundation for application to further illustration courses, self-publishing your own webcomic or developing a portfolio for work in related industries such as video games.

-Anyone who wants to learn about the process of creating comics and graphic novels, or those looking to build a portfolio of sequential artwork to apply for a further cartooning or illustration course.
-The general principles of this course apply to manga as much as superhero, funny animal or underground comics.
+Anyone who wants to learn about the process of creating comics, or is looking to build a portfolio of sequential artwork to apply for a longer cartooning course.
+The general principles of this course apply to manga as much as a superhero, funny animal or underground comics.

 'The tutor was very good, constantly working on supporting the students and helping generate ideas to improve the story or pictures.' - Anon